 The best approach is between Mayreau and Baleine Rocks, staying south of One Fathom Bank.
 Black-and-white day markers help you get the approach right.
 Petit Rameau and Petit Bateau look like one island for most of the approach.
 Don’t cut corners, lest you land on a coral head.

 You can anchor just west of Petit Rameau, in the cut between Petit Rameau and Petit Bateau, to the north or south of Baradel, or between Baradel and the other islands.
 Anchoring at Petit Tabac is not allowed.
 If you would like to visit, beach the dinghy.
 Shallow-draft yachts can anchor to the east of Baradel.
-Moorings are available in the Cays for a fee (see below), but are neither compulsory nor always reliable, so check.
+Moorings are available in the Cays but are neither compulsory nor always reliable, so check.
 They mainly surround the turtle-watching area.
 Do not anchor between the moorings and the turtle-watching area, on reef or seagrass, or at Petit Tabac.

 There are strong currents in the cut anchorage, so using a mooring is recommended.

 Local boat vendors ply the Cays during the season, selling everything from ice, bread, and lobsters to jewelry.
 They are a friendly bunch and very obliging if you need them to bring you ice or bread the next day.
 If you want to be left alone, they will do that, too.
 They offer great beach barbecues and water taxis to places like Baradel.